bazelbuild/rules_scala/README.md

 ## Selecting Scala version

-Rules scala supports all minor versions of Scala 2.11/2.12.
+Rules scala supports the last two released minor versions for each of Scala 2.11 and 2.12.
+Previous minor versions may work but are supported only on a best effort basis.

 By default `Scala 2.11.12` is used and to use another version you need to specify it when calling `scala_repositories`. `scala_repositories` takes a tuple `(scala_version, scala_version_jar_shas)` as a parameter where `scala_version` is the scala version and `scala_version_jar_shas` is a `dict` with `sha256` hashes for the maven artifacts `scala_compiler`, `scala_library`, and `scala_reflect`: